mojaloop/documentation/contributors-guide/tools-and-technologies/automated-license-scanning.md

 The build flow differs a little from the PR flow, in that it runs against a prebuilt docker image.

->___FAQ:__ Why check the licences after the build process, when we have already ran the license scanner?_
+>___FAQ:__ Why check the licences after the build process, when we have already run the license scanner in the PR flow?_
 >
->This step acts a sanity check and a final audit so that we know (for sure) that the resulting docker images don't contain unwanted licenses.
+>This step acts a sanity check and a final audit so that we know _(for sure)_ that the resulting docker images don't contain unwanted licenses.
 >
 >There is a chance, however slim, that the packages that end up in our resulting docker image differ from the packages that we originally ran the license scanner against.
 This could happen if somebody forgets to copy a `package-lock.json` file in the Dockerfile, or if a dependency hasn't been correctly locked down to a specific version.